weimarnetz/virsh-wrapper/wirt-cli/README.markdown

 # wirt-cli

-> :danger: Work in progress! :danger:
+> :warning:  Work in progress!  :warning:

 cli client for `virsh-wrapper`, written in javascript.